ADolbyB/sdr-beamforming/KrakenSDR/README.md

         - `xterm_executable=/usr/bin/gnome-terminal` (Assuming you are using gnome-terminal like I am)
         - CTRL+x to save and exit.

-7. Also see [This GitHub Issue #6923](https://github.com/gnuradio/gnuradio/issues/6923)if using GNURadio in the VM and experience the following:
-When running a GNURadio Flow Graph which requires realtime scheduling, if the following error message in the console is encountered:
+7. When running a GNURadio Flow Graph in the VM which requires realtime scheduling and the following error message in the console is encountered:

 ```python
 def main(top_block_cls=transceiver_CSS_loopback, options=None):